-Project Elements Indicators Means of verification Important Assumptions DEVELOPMENT OBJECTIVE: Contribute to technological and environmental development in the country so as to improve forest production through the incorporation of appropriate intermediate technologies in forest harvesting. - Forest production yield per hectare. - Cost of forest harvesting.
-Production reports and annual forest harvesting report.
-Production chain cost study.
-Economic and financial study on forest concessions. - High-level forest sector stakeholders undertake a commitment to implement the strategy.
-SPECIFIC OBJECTIVE: Improve the production of small timber industries in six regions of the Peruvian Amazon 14 beneficiaries (small forest industrialists with legal forest tenure incorporate and apply appropriate intermediate technologies in their harvesting plans by December 2005.
+Project Elements Indicators Means of verification Important Assumptions DEVELOPMENT OBJECTIVE: Contribute to technological and environmental development in the country so as to improve forest production through the incorporation of appropriate intermediate technologies in forest harvesting. - The use of intermediate technologies in forest harvesting is incorporated into the National Forestry Strategy of Peru. - Increased forest production yield per hectare. - High-level forest sector stakeholders undertake a commitment to implement the strategy.
+SPECIFIC OBJECTIVE: Small forest industrialists in the most representative Amazon regions of Peru will benefit from and improve forest production by using appropriate intermediate technologies based on forest harvesting modules 14 beneficiaries (small forest industrialists with legal forest tenure incorporate and apply appropriate intermediate technologies in their harvesting plans by December 2005.
 Concessionaires not directly benefited by the Project also apply intermediate technologies in their forest harvesting operations.
 List of beneficiaries registered with INRENA.
 Production reports from harvesting modules allocated to beneficiaries.
 INRENA reports on timber production increase per hectare.
 Reduction in the use of chainsaws for longitudinal sawing.
 Record of concessionaires using intermediate technologies in forest harvesting. - Small industrialists are willing to apply intermediate technologies in forest harvesting as an alternative to the use of chainsaws in longitudinal timber sawing.
-OUTPUTS: Output 1: Harvesting modules installed and operational in six Amazon regions -14 concessionaires apply appropriate intermediate technologies in their forest harvesting operations.
-Purchase/sale contracts for harvesting modules between FONDEBOSQUE and beneficiaries.
+OUTPUTS: Output 1: Harvesting modules installed and operational in six Amazon regions (Madre de Dios, Ucayali, San Martín, Huánuco, Loreto, Selva Central and Cusco) -14 concessionaires apply appropriate intermediate technologies in their forest harvesting operations. - Purchase/sale contracts for harvesting modules between FONDEBOSQUE and beneficiaries.
 Beneficiaries' interest in acquiring harvesting modules based on appropriate intermediate technology.
 Activity 1.1: Select harvesting modules beneficiaries - 14 forest concessionaires identified and selected as target beneficiaries.
 Minutes of meetings.
 Attendance records.
 Register of beneficiaries. - Adequate beneficiaries qualifications.
-Activity 1.2: Install and operationalise harvesting modules - 14 harvesting modules become operational by 2005.
+Activity 1.2: Install and operationalise harvesting modules 14 harvesting modules become operational by 2005.
 Installation report.
 Production reports for each module.
 Output 2: Development and implementation of training, extension, dissemination and promotion programme for the application of appropriate intermediate technologies in forest harvesting 10 courses/workshops on the use, management and maintenance of forest harvesting modules.
 4 harvesting modules installed for training purposes.
 Formal course/workshop attendance records.
 Training module attendance records.
 Manual on the use of intermediate technologies in forest harvesting. - The quality of training and technical assistance meets users' demand.
 Activity 2.1: Training, technical assistance and supervision of the operation and maintenance of harvesting modules - 200 trained workers efficiently operating harvesting modules by December 2005.
 Reports on workers' training on forest harvesting modules.
 Monitoring and evaluation sheets.